shinsenter/php/src/php/base-os.md

 ## Autorun Scripts

-Shell scripts placed in the `/startup/` directory will automatically run when the container starts, in alphabetical order by filename.
+Shell scripts placed in the `/startup/` directory run automatically when the container starts, in alphabetical order by filename - useful for initializing a project before the main program runs.
-This feature can initialize projects before the main program runs, saving time by executing initialization scripts automatically.

 #### Usage Example <!-- omit from toc -->